What Are Ancient Grains?

 Amaranth is classified as a pseudocereal that is naturally gluten-free and rich in protein, fiber, micronutrients, and antioxidants.
 (2) It has an earthy taste and nutty texture and can easily be used in the place of rice, in salads, soups, or stews.

 Barley is a cereal grain and a member of the grass family.
-Barley is one of the world’s earliest cultivated grains and provides fibre, vitamins, and minerals.
-(3) Barley is sold in hulled and pearled formats and, with a chewy texture and nutty flavour, can be used to make risottos, soups, stews, and salads.
+Barley is one of the world’s earliest cultivated grains and provides fiber, vitamins, and minerals.
+(3) Barley is sold in hulled and pearled formats and, with a chewy texture and nutty flavor, can be used to make risottos, soups, stews, and salads.

 Buckwheat is also classified as a pseudocereal.
 Whole buckwheat, also known as buckwheat groats, makes a wonderful porridge, while its flour is commonly used to make noodles, pancakes, crackers, and bread.

 Einkorn, farro, Kamut, and spelt are varieties of wheat, often known as ancient wheat, that are untouched compared to modern wheat.
 Whole kernels or berries of these wheat grains can be used to make grain salads, added to soups or stews, while their flours are can be used in baking.

 Bulgur and freekeh are not actual grains; rather, they are forms of processed cracked wheat.
 Although traditionally made of ancient wheat grains, bulgur and freekeh are more commonly made from modern durum wheat.
 (4) Both bulgur and freekeh make great additions to salads, side dishes, and pilafs.